 Configuring your project

-Set worker counts, codecs, and timeouts within a region.
+Set worker counts, codecs, and timeouts.

 Session lifecycle